Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

        scontrol update NodeName=ALL State=DRAIN Reason="Shutdown"
        ```

-    1. For PBS Professional, see the `pbsnodes` man page.
+    1. For PBS Professional, see the `qstat` and `qmgr` man pages.

+       Below is an example to list the available queues, disable a specific queue named `workq`, and check
+       that the queue has been disabled:

+       ```bash
+       qstat -q
+       qmgr -c 'set queue workq enabled = False' qmgr -c 'list queue workq enabled'
+       ```

+       Each system might have many different queue names.
+There is no default queue name.

 ## Next step